 In a large baking dish (I prefer a glass trifle dish), spread out a layer of vanilla wafers.

 For the best flavor, my experience has taught me to put the dessert (minus the meringue or chantilly cream topping) in the refrigerator for a few hours before serving, for the flavors and textures to meld.
-Place a layer of cling film on top of the dessert surface before letting it "rest" in the refrigerator so it doesn't dry out or form a film.
+Place a layer of plastic wrap on top of the dessert surface before letting it "rest" in the refrigerator so it doesn't dry out or form a film.
 Then, right before serving, I remove film, add the chantilly cream, or top with and brown the meringue.
-Obviously, I don't top the dessert with meringue if it is in non-heatproof glassware.
+Make sure the pudding is in a non-heatproof glassware container if you choose to top the banana pudding with a browned meringue!

 I prefer to build this dessert in individual glass containers, or in a glass trifle dish, where you can see the layers.
 I feature that above in an oversized pilsner glass for a Father's Day segment I'm doing.
-I laugh at how my own father would have looked at it, shaken his head and chuckled with bewilderment, and admiration, and said "just put it in a casserole dish, a lot less hassle...."🤓.
+I laugh at how my own father would have looked at It, shaken his head and chuckled with bewilderment, and admiration, saying "just put it in a casserole dish, a lot less hassle...." (;

 Comments